 The histocompatibility laboratory is now able to define the presence of HLA specific antibodies with a high degree of sensitivity, resulting in on-going re-definition of the crossmatch boundary to allow the successful transplantation of allosensitised patients.
 The introduction of solid phase assays led to the publication of the 2004 and later the 2010 Guidelines.
 Subsequently, technological developments continued allowing relative quantification of HLA specific antibody levels which, combined with crossmatching results allowed a graded assessment of the immunological risk should a transplant proceed, rather than a simple "positive" or "negative" crossmatch assessment.
 This facilitated the establishment and growth of HLA antibody incompatible living donor kidney transplantation.
-Recent developments and experience have prompted a further update of these Guidelines, so that optimum approaches can be applied to maximise safe and effective use of the donor organ pool.
+Recent developments can be applied to maximise safe and effective use of the donor organ pool.